Showing posts with label The Heroine of a Revolutionary Writer (புரட்சி எழுத்தாளரின் கதாநாயகி) by Ku. Alagirisamy. Show all posts

 “I’ll tell you that later.
 You please complete the remaining part of the story.”
 Ramanathan told him.

-He started narrating his story, filled in with his miseries.
+He narrated his story, brimming with his miserable experiences.
 He explained the difficulty of getting a servant maid even with high wages.
-He explained in detail how each servant maid was obstinate in their attitude and not ready to do anything physically demanding.
+He explained in detail how each servant maid had been obstinate in their attitude and not ready to do anything physically demanding.

 “So, you are writing a story about her.
-Aren’t you?”
-Ramanathan asked.
+Right?”
+Ramanathan sneered.

 “Do you know who your heroine is?
 She is my second servant maid Mangalam.
 She is that ‘sister who had slipped’.
-It is only for her, you are shedding your tears.
+It is for her sake your valuable tears roll down.
 She ran away with a lame excuse that she wouldn’t pump water, just a half an hour work, leaving good wages and healthy food.
 Why only novel, you can write plays also about her” Ramanathan’s voice sounded firm.

-Writer Parthasarathy was visibly confused, without knowing what to do, he simply vented out his exasperation, “Oh God!
+Writer Parthasarathy looked visibly confused, without knowing what to do, he simply vented out his exasperation, “Oh God!
 Is it so?
 Is it true?
 Is it that woman?”

 Ramanathan gave out a hearty laughter.
-The revolutionary writer too joined him, laughed along with him.
+The revolutionary writer too joined him, bursting into laughter.

 ***End***